-ABPs won't function for Entourage users or Outlook for Mac users who are connected to their corporate network.
-When inside the corporate network, Entourage and Outlook for Mac clients connect directly to the global catalog server and query Active Directory directly instead of using the Client Access server.
-However, Outlook for Mac 2011 clients that connect from the Internet can use an OAB or Exchange Web Services (EWS).
-As a result, these clients can search the GAL based on the assigned ABP.
+In hybrid environments where the user account is in your on-premises organization and the mailbox is in Exchange Online, ABPs won't function for Entourage and Outlook for Mac users who connect to their mailboxes from inside the corporate network, because Entourage and Outlook for Mac connect directly to global a catalog server to query Active Directory (which bypasses the ABPs).
+Outside the corporate network, they can use an OAB or Exchange Web Services (EWS), which allows them to search the GAL based on the assigned ABP.

 To learn more about administering Outlook for Mac 2011, see Planning for Outlook for Mac 2011.